FIFTY2Technology/ansible-role-restic_remote/README.md

 # Description
-This role configures automated backups for remote machines which cannot reach the backup server directly, e.g. due to firewalls, NAT, etc. The backup server must be able to reach the remote client via SSH.
+This role configures automated backups for remote backup clients which cannot reach the backup server directly, e.g. due to firewalls, NAT, etc. The backup server must be able to reach the remote client via SSH.

+You can regard this role as kind of an extension to the `fifty2technology.restic_client` role, as they are both integrated into each other, but it once made more sense to unload the `restic_client` role and separate the "remote client" functionality from it.
+It is also coupled with the `fifty2technology.restic_server` role, since the backup server needs to be configured to connect to remote clients - this means it can only work with clients with a [restic REST server](https://github.com/restic/rest-server) account configured as a repository.

-For this to work, an SSH connection is initiated by a systemd service `restic-remote-backup@.service` on the backup server each night, forwarding the `rest-server` port to the remote client and then invoking the `restic-backup.service` there.
+This role configures both restic remote clients (machines that need files backed up) and the restic REST server (which hosts the restic repositories).
+Once this role is deployed, the backup server starts a systemd service `restic-remote-backup@<remote-client>.service`, which initiates an SSH connection, forwarding the backup server's port to the remote restic client via SSH and then invoking the `restic-backup.service` there.

 Once a week (on saturday night) the backup server also connects to each remote client and runs the `restic-prune.service`.

-For monitoring purposes, the backup server connects to each remote machine once every day via `restic-remote-exporter@.service` to gather metrics about the latest backup snapshot.
+For monitoring purposes and if configured, the backup server connects to each remote machine once every day via `restic-remote-exporter@.service` to gather metrics about the latest backup snapshot.
 This cannot be done by the client itself since it requires access to the restic repository on the server.

 # Requirements
 * The variable `restic_client_is_remote` must be set to `true` to enable remote backups.